England avenges Croatia WCup loss to get shot at new trophy

 "The most important thing is the connection with the fans," England coach Gareth Southgate said.
 "The energy that came back to the team in those difficult moments helped us get over the line."

 Now England has seven months to contemplate just how meaningful winning the Nations League would be in June.
 Portugal secured the hosting by winning its group on Saturday.
-Belgium or Switzerland will seal the third spot on Sunday night, before France or the Netherlands complete the lineup on Monday.
+Switzerland sealed the third spot on Sunday night by beating Belgium 5-2, before France or the Netherlands complete the lineup on Monday.

 "It's another semifinal, two wins away from winning a trophy," Kane said.
 "We showed that we can beat the big teams.
 Croatia and Spain are two of the very best in the world.
 So this is kind of our next step after the summer."